What Steve Eats

 🥡Storage

-Personally, I don't find cooked asparagus to keep well in the fridge.
-I recommend eating this up within a couple of days.
+You can store any leftover vegetables in an airtight container in the fridge.
+Personally, I don't find that cooked asparagus keeps well, so I recommend eating it within a couple of days.

 💭FAQ